DJSaunders1997/GPTeasers/README.md

 1. Web Browser (Client): The user accesses the static site hosted on GitHub Pages.
 2. GitHub Pages (Static Site): The static site serves content to the client.
 When specific actions are taken on the site (pressing a Generate Quz button), a call is made to the Azure Functions Backend.
-3. Azure Functions: Once triggered, the Azure Functions communicates with the OpenAI API, sending requests and receiving responses.
+3. Azure Container Apps: Once triggered, the FastAPI containers communicates with the OpenAI API, sending requests and receiving responses.
-4. OpenAI API: Processes the request from the Azure Function and sends back a response.
+4. OpenAI API: Processes the request and sends back a response.

 ## Contribute 🤲